Vietnam.vn - Nền tảng quảng bá Việt Nam

 VERY FEW SCHOOLS MEET THE CRITERIA

 Only a few schools meet the criteria of 5% or more.
-For example, Da Nang University of Technology in 2023 had a revenue of 294.3 billion, of which science and technology resources accounted for 14.2% with 41.9 billion VND.
-Ton Duc Thang University in 2023 had a total revenue of 1,067 billion VND, of which scientific research reached 56.5 billion VND, accounting for 5.2%.
-Ho Chi Minh City University of Natural Sciences had a total revenue of 481.4 billion VND in 2022, scientific research was 25.5 billion VND, reaching 5.2%.
-Ho Chi Minh City University of Economics set a record when revenue from science and technology reached 25%, with 363.2 billion VND out of a total revenue of 1,443.4 billion in 2022.
+For example, Danang University of Technology in 2023 will have a revenue of 294.3 billion, of which science and technology resources account for 14.2% with 41.9 billion VND.
+Ton Duc Thang University in 2023 will have a total revenue of 1,067 billion VND, of which scientific research will reach 56.5 billion VND, accounting for 5.2%.
+Ho Chi Minh City University of Natural Sciences will have a total revenue of 481.4 billion VND in 2022, scientific research will be 25.5 billion VND, reaching 5.2%.
+Ho Chi Minh City University of Economics will achieve a record when revenue from science and technology reaches 25%, with 363.2 billion VND out of a total revenue of 1,443.4 billion VND in 2022.

 Schools that "almost" reached 5% include: Ho Chi Minh City University of Technology in 2023 is 1,003 billion VND, scientific research and technology transfer is more than 44 billion VND, accounting for 4.4%.
-Ho Chi Minh City University of Information Technology has a total revenue of 259 billion VND in 2023, of which scientific research is 12.4 billion, reaching 4.7%.
-This revenue of Hanoi University of Industry is nearly 37.3 billion VND, reaching 4.2% of the total revenue of 878.1 billion VND in 2023.
-Hanoi University of Natural Sciences has a ratio of 19.3% with 55.5 billion out of a total of 286.4 billion VND in 2023.
+Ho Chi Minh City University of Information Technology's total revenue in 2023 is 259 billion VND, of which scientific research is 12.4 billion, reaching 4.7%.
+This source of revenue of Hanoi University of Industry is nearly 37.3 billion VND, reaching 4.2% of the total revenue of 878.1 billion VND in 2023.
+Hanoi University of Natural Sciences, this rate is 19.3% with 55.5 billion out of the total 286.4 billion VND in 2023.

 Gian nan đạt chuẩn cơ sở giáo dục ĐH: Thiếu nguồn thu từ khoa học công nghệ- Ảnh 2.